-95. Even though the Constitution makers seem reluctant to regulate the whole legislative process at the Constitutional level, some provisions can be found.
+96. Even though Constitution-makers seem reluctant to regulate the whole legislative process at the Constitutional level, some provisions can be found there.

-96. Some constitutions as in Greece will describe in a very detailed way the legislative process whereas other constitutions will leave the details of the procedure or of the conditions to other laws and more specifically to the Statute of the Parliament
+97. Some constitutions, as in Greece, describe the legislative process in a very detailed way, whereas other constitutions leave the details of the procedure or of the conditions to other laws, and more specifically to parliamentary statutes

-97. Constitutions will usually focus on specific requirements because of the subject of the law, or set special rules as to time-frames.
-Popular initiative may also imply a special procedure especially with regard to the collection of signatures and the subsequent submission of the document to the Parliament as in the Constitution of Italy.
+98. Constitutions usually focus on specific requirements, because of the subject of the law, or set special rules as to time-frames.
+Popular initiative may also imply a special procedure especially with regard to the collection of signatures and the subsequent submission of the document to the Parliament, as in the Constitution of Italy.

-98. As it has been presented above a legislative initiative that could have financial impacts will often be constitutionally framed and specific requirements will be foreseen.
+99. As it has been presented above18, a legislative initiative that could have financial impacts is often constitutionally framed and specific requirements are foreseen.
 For instance, in the Constitution of Poland it can be necessary for those initiating a new law or an amendment to indicate the financial consequences of its implementation (Art.118.3) A governmental resolution may be necessary prior to any act relevant for the budget, as in the Constitution of Russia (Art.104.3 of the Constitution of Russia).